• Skip to primary navigation

 Here's How I Made This Delicious Quiche

-1. I started by pressing the room temperature store-bought pie crust into a tart pan with a removable bottom.
-Then, I folded the excess pie crust down the sides.
-This served to reinforce the sides.
+1. I pressed the room-temperature store-bought pie crust into a tart pan with a removable bottom.
+Then, I folded the excess pie crust down the sides, reinforcing them.
+I used my rolling pin to trim any excess crust from the top.

 Pressing the pastry in a tart pan with removable bottom.

 1. Next, I pierced the bottom of the pie crust with a fork.
-Then I put the pie crust in the freezer for about 15 minutes.
+Then, I put it in the freezer for about 15 minutes.

 The reason for freezing the pie crust was to minimize the shrinkage from the sides during the baking.